 #3: Flash first!

-Flashing is essential to keep your skylight from leaking.
+Flashing is essential to keep your light from leaking.
 If this step and the next few that involve flashing are followed properly, there’s no way your skylight will leak.
 Flash the sill around the boundary of the opening made.
-Your roofer might need the assistance of another person to make sure that the skylight is appropriately lowered into the ceiling.
+Your roofer might need the assistance of another person to make sure that it is appropriately lowered into the ceiling.

 #4: Skylight placement

 Once the sill has been flashed, the next step is to place skylight into the frame you’ve just created.
 Again, this step will require the assistance of someone from the inside of the house.
 The skylight will have to be secured by galvanized nails.